Introduction to Automated Negotiation: Characteristics of Negotiation

 Whenever we talk about `negotiation' we are referring to any form of communication between multiple `agents' (which can be either humans or software) with the goal of coordinating their actions, so that they can achieve a better outcome for themselves than what they could possibly achieve without such coordination.

 A simple example is the scenario of a group of friends that want to go to the cinema together.
 In order to achieve that goal, they have to make a number of decisions together: which cinema to go to, which movie to watch, and at what time.
 If they do not manage to come to an agreement on all these decisions, then they will not be able to go to the cinema together.
 Clearly, coordination is essential to achieve the desired outcome.
+Another typical example is the case that a salesperson and a customer are negotiating the price of some product, such as a car.

 In particular, we say that agents are negotiating whenever the following conditions are satisfied: \begin{enumerate} \item There is more than one agent. \item These agents are able to communicate with each other. \item The agents need to make one or more choices out of a number of options. \item Each agent has its own individual preferences over the options. \item Each agent is autonomous. \end{enumerate}